freaklabs/chibiArduino/README.rst

 byte chibiSetChannel(byte channel)
 ----------------------------------

 Usage: This sets the channel of the radio.
-The default channel the radio is initialized to is con- figured in chibiUsrCfg.h.
+The default channel the radio is initialized to is configured in chibiUsrCfg.h.
 If the channel needs to be dynamically changed, this function can be used.
 According to the IEEE 802.15.4 specification, there are 16 channels in the 2.4 GHz band from channel 11 to channel 26.
 When specifying the channel to change to, the values must be within this range.
 The function returns the status of the channel change.

 ::